bitsofinfo/helmfile-deploy/examples/README.md

 You should see `INGRESS_CONTROLLER_URL:  https://bitsofinfo-traefik.test.local`

-### So... how can I just see what will be generated?
+### So... how can I just see what k8s YAML will be generated?

 If you just want to see the raw YAML that will be produced and sent to Kubernetes you can use the helmfile `template` argument as follows.
 (Here we pipe it to `python-yq` to get it cleaned up/formatted better)